aleshaleksey/fansys23/05-skills.md

 ___
 #### Stealth

 Stealth is the art and technique of hiding your presence and remaining, and moving, unseen and unheard.
 It is a skill valued by hunters, scouts, saboteurs and scum.
 It is commonly opposed by observe.
+If an entity uses stealth successfully, others will be unaware of it unless they succeed an observe roll to detect it.
+This means that they lose track of the entity and are not able to localise it with their senses.
+They might successfully deduce its location by luck and logic, but this does not allow targeted attacks to be used.

 - **Action**: "Main action".
 - **Threshold**: Stealth roll vs "observe" threshold.
 (Can be opposed roll out of combat).